tlab-wide/V2X_E2E_Simulator/docs/Components/PCDScanner/Component/index.md

 ### Vehicle Game Object

 This is a reference to the vehicle object.
-Consider that this game object is just a symbol and does not need to have movement logic; the PCD Scanner component will move it in the city.
+Consider that this game object is just a symbol and does not need to have movement logic; the lidar extractor component will move it in the city.

 ### Output Files Direction